 (Tithonia rotundifolia ‘Mexican’)

 Mexican Sunflower is an annual flower that is native to Mexico but can be commonly found growing throughout Louisiana and Florida.
-At maturity, this plant reaches the height of 4-6' and features 3-12” lobed dark green leaves, and 3” orange-red flowers that have orange-yellow disks.
-This plant attracts bees, butterflies, and hummingbirds, is resistant to deer, tolerates drought, and is great as a cut flower!
+At maturity, this plant reaches a height of 4-6' and features 3-12” lobed dark green leaves and 3” orange-red flowers with orange-yellow disks.
+This plant attracts bees, butterflies, and hummingbirds, is resistant to deer, tolerates drought, and is used as a cut flower!

 Variety: Mexican Sunflower